davideanastasia/davideanastasia.github.io/index.md

 layout: page
 ---

 My name is Davide, a software engineer with expertise in data engineering and data science.
-I am currently Head of Data at [Funding Options](https://www.fundingoptions.com/), where I look after both data engineering and data science.
+I am currently Head of Data at [Audigent](https://audigent.com/), where I design and implement next generation technologies for targeted advertising.

 Contact me on [Linkedin](https://www.linkedin.com/in/davideanastasia/)